 7+ Gran’s Short Stories

 Each session is limited to 15 children aged 7 to 12 years old, on a first come, first served basis.
-On-site registration starts from 1.45pm outside Singapore History Gallery, Level 1.
+On-site registration starts from 1.45pm at the Glass Atrium, Level 2.

 About the Storyteller